Frugal ideas to make any anniversay party extra special

 My parent's 40th anniversary is in June and I need some suggestions for the celebration that aren't "the same old thing" such as punch, cake, and streamers.
 We will be holding it at their church and I live 100 miles away so take that into consideration with your suggestions.
-Any help will be appreciated.
+Any help with anniversary party ideas will be appreciated.

 Make a Video of Memories

 One idea is to get a cake that is a replica of the original wedding cake.
 Of course, you would need a good picture of the cake.
 Most bakeries could recreate this.

 Another suggestion is to make a video of the family and put it to music.
 We did this for my in-laws' 50th anniversary.
 We started with pictures of the parents as children and as they were dating, continued with their wedding pictures then followed with all the children and their wedding pictures and their families.

 We asked each family member for several pictures of their families and any old pictures they might have of their parents.
 The best way to handle this is to get in touch with a videographer and get some ideas from him.
 It really was not that expensive to do.
 My husband's family is large with 11 children.
 Each one of them helped with the anniversary party and the expenses.
 We also played this video at the party.
 We had a TV & VCR set up in a corner and kept the video going for people to stop by and watch for a little while.
 Each child got a copy of the video and we all cherish it.
 It is a good way to keep the memories for a lifetime.